DSSG-EUROPE/dssg-europe-syllabus/03_TERMINAL_ssh_and_the_cloud/README.md

 ### DBeaver

+[DBeaver](https://dbeaver.io/) is a SQL client and desktop application that supports many popular RDBMS flavoures, like PostgreSQL, MySQL, Cassandra, etc. You can use the GUI to configure a connection to your database, navigate through your schemas and tables, as well as run queries.
+It also supports SSH tunneling through a remote instance such as EC2.

-5. create a DBeaver connection to that DB Server
+6. create a DBeaver connection to that DB Server

 We should now connect DBeaver to the Database - you can still do everything using